 Health Care on Campus

-The University Health Service (UHS) is the student health center on campus, and it provides comprehensive outpatient medical services to all students.
-UHS can help you if you have questions about healthcare services and insurance coverage for your University of Michigan student.
+University Health & Counseling (UHC) is the student health center on campus, and it provides comprehensive outpatient medical services, as well as Counseling & Psychological Services (CAPS) to all students.
+UHC can help you if you have questions about health care services and insurance options for your University of Michigan student.

-Unlike many other healthcare institutions, students with managed care insurance are not required to obtain prior authorization from their primary care physician before seeking care at UHS.
+Unlike many other health care institutions, students with managed care insurance are not required to obtain prior authorization from their primary care physician before seeking care at UHC.
 However, students should know their insurance information, as well as their medical history and health status.
-These are important steps as students start to take responsibility for their own healthcare.
+These are important steps as students start to take responsibility for their own health care.

-UHS services are funded primarily through a health service fee included in tuition each semester.
-Most services provided at UHS that are not covered by a student’s private health insurance will be covered by the health service fee.
-Students are responsible for any costs incurred for the medical care they receive outside UHS, including through Michigan Medicine (the University of Michigan's hospital).
+Having personal health insurance is important for services not covered by the HSF and for emergencies when students need to seek care outside of UHC.
+Students are responsible for any costs incurred for the medical care they receive outside UHC, including through Michigan Medicine (the University of Michigan's hospital), as well as urgent care visits, emergency room visits, hospitalizations, or ambulance service.
 Dental services are not covered under the health service fee, but they are available through the Michigan Dental School at reduced rates.

 If your student needs to visit an emergency room, students under the age of 21 should visit the emergency room at Mott Children's Hospital.
 Students 21 and older should go to the emergency room at the University Hospital.